 The tendon that bends the finger passes through a tube-like tendon sheath.
-If the tendon and sheath become irritated and enlarged from repetitive gripping action, inflammation may occur making it difficult for the tendon to pass through the sheath.
+Repetitive gripping action can cause the tendon and sheath to become irritated, inflamed or enlarged.
+This makes it difficult for the tendon to pass through easily.
 The condition is called trigger finger because the tendon catches and then suddenly releases, as if clicking a “trigger.”

 Discomfort and swelling may be treated with rest, activity modification, anti-inflammatory medication, or steroid injections.
 If the tendon does not return to normal, a minor surgery may be necessary.